porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms/guidelines.md

 * Forms should **provide 100% keyboard navigation**, which means: Users should be able to jump through the whole form using the tab key.
 * Always **provide focus states** to show the user both the starting and when proceeding the current position.
 The Porsche Design System form components are provided with a focus state on board.
 * **Never use color as a single indicator for a type of use or state**.
 In form layout, this means that for error or success notifications and for highlighting incorrect form fields it's highly recommended to work with further formatting, e.g. a larger border width.
-This is also already pre-defined in the Porsche Design System form components.
+This is also already predefined in the Porsche Design System form components.
 * **Provide a sufficient click/touch area** for each component.
 [Apple’s Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/adaptivity-and-layout/) suggest providing a tappable area of 44 x 44 px for all controls.
 As this "safe zone" might result in large spacings between components (just think of a stacked checkbox list) or overlapping of the tappable areas, we'd recommend defining the tappable area component-based, as the size of the tappable area is also a matter of the general height *and* width of a component.
 You'll find detailed information in the respective component guidelines.

 ---